Agm0n/OpenWebUI/README.md

 	- Added an edit button that opens a dialog for changing the name and tags of the selected chat.

 * Added values in translation.json (in he-IL) so it will also be in hebrew when hebrew is selected.

+### Check out "Open WebUI changes preview.mp4" in the folder "A VIDEO"